yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 [^1]: For example, you have to install the test libraries manually to use `cabal test`.

-If want to use this script, the steps are:
+If you want to use this script, the steps are:

 1. [Install Haskell](http://wwW.haskell.org/platform)
 2. Make sure you have the latest `cabal-install` (at least 1.18)